| The sea is ripped green paper

 I think the heart might be like this.

-and the drowning and the flight were almost worth it.
+I’ve loved another man, and then another, and the drowning and the flight were almost worth it.

 Everything has its tipping point.
 Earth tilts